epinio/docs/src/howtos/debug.md

 epinio app env set samplejava BPL_DEBUG_ENABLED true
 ```

-After the application has restarted (to integrate the change of the environment) you can use [port forwarding](port_forwarding.md) to attach the debugger that will run by default on the port `8000`:
+After the application has restarted (to integrate the change of the environment) use [port forwarding](port_forwarding.md) to attach the debugger.
+It runs by default on the port `8000`:

 ```
 epinio app port-forward sample 8000:8000